Numerical Testing of a New Positivity-Preserving Interpolation Algorithm: Results

 \subsection{Example IX $f_9(x)$}

-This example is used therein to study shape-preserving (monotonicity and convexity) splines \cite{10.2307/2157975}.
+This example is used herein to study shape-preserving (monotonicity and convexity) splines \cite{10.2307/2157975}.

+For the DBI and PPI algorithm, $\epsilon_{0}=0.01$, $\epsilon_{1}=1$ and $st=2$.
 The function $f_{9}(x, y)$ is a $C^{0}$-continuous function.
 Tables \ref{tab:T1_1} and \ref{tab:T2_2} show $L^{2}$-errors when approximating $f_{9}(x,y)$ with the PCHIP, SPS, DBI, and PPI methods.
 The underlying mesh is such that the $C^{0}$-continuities are at the elements boundaries except for $\mathcal{P}_{16}$ and $N=17$.
 The PCHIP and SPS methods struggle to capture the $C^{0}$-continuities because both methods enforce $C^{1}$-continuity.
 The $L^{2}$-error from DBI is dominated by the local error from the intervals with low-degree interpolants and so as the average polynomial degree increases the $L^{2}$-errors do not improve.
 The $L^{2}$-error for $\mathcal{P}_{16}$ and $N=17$ is larger compared to the other cases when the PPI method is used.
 For $\mathcal{P}_{16}$ and $N=17$, there is no mesh point at the points of $C^{0}$-continuity and so the $L^{2}$-error is dominated by the local error from those intervals where low degree interpolants are used.
-Overall, the results from Tables \ref{tab:T1_1} and \ref{tab:T2_2} demonstrate that the PPI method leads to smaller approximation errors than the PCHIP, SPS, and DBI methods in this case.
+Overall, the results from Tables \ref{tab:T1_1} and \ref{tab:T2_2} demonstrate that the DBI and PPI methods lead to smaller approximation errors than the PCHIP and SPS methods.